notepad-plus-plus/npp-usermanual/content/docs/searching.md

 These are checkmarkable menu items; invoke the menu item once to turn the feature on (checkmark will appear on the menu) and run it again to turn it off (checkmark no longer appears).
 These configuration settings are remembered by Notepad++ until their states are again changed by the user.

-When **Word wrap long lines** is turned on (enabled), the **Search results** window text will wrap at the right edge, and be continued on the next visible line.
+When **Word wrap long lines** is turned on (checked), the **Search results** window text will wrap at the right edge, and be continued on the next visible line.
 With the feature off, the window will have a horizontal scrollbar so that the rightmost text on long lines may be scrolled into the user's view.
 This feature was introduced in Notepad++ version 7.9(.0).

 By default, the **Search results** window accumulates all of your prior **Find All in ...** type searches.
 When a new search is executed, old results get collapsed so that only the most-recent results are fully visible at the top of the window.
 The old searches remain toward the bottom of the window for possible future reference by expanding them.
 One use for retaining results from prior searches is to do several different searches, and then execute **Open All** command from the window's right-click context menu -- this will open all files hit by any previous series of possibly disparate searches.